The relativistic dynamics of oppositely charged two fermions interacting with external uniform magnetic field: Fully-covariant two-body Dirac equation in 2+1 dimensions

-$e_{1}$ and $e_{2}$ are charges of these particles, $\hbar$ is usual Planck constant, the letter $c$ represents to the light speed, $A_{\eta }$ and $\Gamma_{\eta}$ correspond to the vector potentials and spinorial affine connections, respectively.
-Even though Eq. (\ref{Eq1}) does not seem to be manifestly covariant at first look, the $\gamma^{0}$ means $\gamma^{\eta}\lambda_{\eta}$ in this equation ($\lambda_{\eta}$ is a timelike vector $\lambda_{\eta}=(100)$).
-Eq. (\ref{Eq1}) includes spin algebra spanned by direct productions of the Dirac matrices (for more details about its structure see \cite{barut1985derivation}).
+$e_{1}$ and $e_{2}$ are charges of these particles, $\hbar$ is usual Planck constant, the letter $c$ represents to the light speed, $A_{\eta }$ and $\Gamma_{\eta}$ correspond to the vector potentials and spinor connections, respectively.
+It has been showed that this two-body Dirac equation is Poincaré invariant \cite{barut1985derivation,barut1986center,moshinsky1993barut} and one-time equation including spin algebra spanned by direct (Kronocker) productions of the Dirac matrices.
+Even though Eq. (\ref{Eq1}) does not seem to be manifestly covariant at first look, the $\gamma^{0}$ means $\gamma^{\eta}\lambda_{\eta}$ in everywhere in this equation (note that $\lambda_{\eta}$ is a timelike vector $\lambda_{\eta}=(100)$ and more details about its structure can be found in Refs. \cite{barut1985derivation,barut1986center,moshinsky1993barut,barut1985,barut1987a,barut1987b,guvendi2019exact}).
 As we mentioned in above, the problem we deal with can be studied in $2+1$ dimensional flat Minkowski spacetime background that can be represented via the following line element,

-It is clear that the relativistic dynamics of the system we deal with does not changed by spinorial affine connections in Eq. (\ref{Eq1}), since they vanish \cite{sucu2007}.
-In the presence of the external uniform magnetic field, the vector potentials in Eq. (\ref{Eq1}) can be chosen in the symmetric gauge as follows,
+It is clear that the relativistic dynamics of the system we deal with does not changed by spinor connections in Eq. (\ref{Eq1}), since they vanish \cite{sucu2007}.
+It is thought that there exist magnetic field at almost in every point in the universe and the vacuum (in Quantum Electrodynamics) is filled by fermions (electron/positron).
+Hence, without considering any charge-charge interaction, we can think that the relativistic dynamics of a fermion-antifermion system in the presence of external magnetic field thought to be important to better understand the universe.
+Therefore, in the presence of the external uniform magnetic field, the vector potentials in Eq. (\ref{Eq1}) can be chosen in the symmetric gauge as follows (without any charge-charge interaction term, see also \cite{guvendi2019exact}),

 in which $B_{0}$ relates with the strength of external uniform magnetic field and $x_{p},y_{p} \left(p=1,2.\right)$ pairs correspond to the spatial coordinates of the particles in the spacetime background represented by Eq. (\ref{Eq3}).
 For the line element given in Eq. (\ref{Eq3}), the Dirac matrices can be chosen as in the following \cite{guvendi2019exact},